bioinformatics-ca/EPI_2021/2020_modules_folders/epi2020_module5_lab_old.md

 #####  Preparation on your Compute Canada session

-From your terminal session, go to your workspace folder.
+From your Compute Canada terminal session, go to your home folder.

 ```
-cd ~/workspace
+cd ~
 ```

 You will be in your home folder.